MikeFan1433/Kaggle-/README.md

 # Kaggle
-This repository stores the Jupyter notebooks of the Kaggle competitions
+This repository stores the Jupyter notebooks of my participations to Kaggle case competitions and public datasets

+Link to my Kaggle profile page: https://www.kaggle.com/mikefan